priestc/MultiExplorer/memo_server_spec.md

 The AES decrypt function is provided by the [CryptoJS](https://github.com/brix/crypto-js) library.
-The memo server may return multiple encrypted memos per txid, so we have to loop over each one and attempt to decrypt each obe until we get a match.
+The memo server may return multiple encrypted memos per txid, so we have to loop over each one and attempt to decrypt each one until we get a match.
 We know we have a match when the first six letters of the result are "BIPXXX".

 ## Server side save